 Annualisation was brought in from 1 April 2015 and applies only to members of the 2015 NHS pension scheme.

-In the 1995 and 2008 NHS pension scheme, the tier you pay is based on your actual practitioner earnings.
+In the 1995 and 2008 NHS pension scheme, the tier you pay is based on your actual pensionable earnings.
 This is no longer the case for those who transitioned into the 2015 scheme.

 This is essentially a regulation that will result in certain members having to tier their pension contributions at a higher rate based on their annualised earnings rather than their actual earnings.
 This is dependent on if you have taken breaks within the pension scheme year (1 April to 31 March).